ZaidArman/zaidarman.github.io/ReadMe.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:vishalmaurya3112@gmail.com">contact me through email</a> me.
+If you have any questions about front-end web development, feel free to <a href="mailto:zahidu864@gmail.com">contact me through email</a> me or <a href="https://wa.me/+923328516774" target="_blank">Contact me on WhatsApp</a>.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/share/QDr4mw">Fiverr</a> or <a href="https://www.linkedin.com/in/vishalmaurya/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me as a freelancer on <a href="https://www.fiverr.com/pe/w0E33g">Fiverr</a> or <a href="https://www.linkedin.com/in/zaid-ullah07/">LinkedIn</a> to work your Python & machine learning project on web.

   </td>
   <td width="50%" valign="top">